Guruscode/guruscode/README.md

 </p>

 <br>
-Before you is god who has great love for • Music♡  • Blockchain • Mobile and Web Development : I develop intuitive Web & Mobile applications that are Enjoyable and User Focused.
+Before you is god who has great love for • Music  • Blockchain • Mobile and Web Development : I develop intuitive Web & Mobile applications that are Enjoyable and User Focused.